aljo242/shmeeload.xyz/README.md

 Server backend written using Go and the gorilla/mux and gorilla/websockets packages.

 HTTPS supported
-TypeScript -> EMCAScript pipeline for browser scripting WebSockets for shmeechat
+TypeScript -> JavaScript pipeline for browser scripting WebSockets for shmeechat